Date: 28-09-2018 by: Banca IP Law Firm

-- The more successful an industrial design is and the more benefits shown to consumers, the more value a protected industrial design can contribute to the company.
+- The more successful an industrial design is and the more benefits are shown to consumers, the more value a protected industrial design can contribute to the company.

-During the process of registering industrial designs, you may encounter some problems that you can never anticipate what they’re likely to be, due to lacking of legal updates in current IP law, lacking of experience in working with local authority.
-Moreover, NOIP often requests of supplementing documents or encountering with repeated refusals for a variety of different reasons.
+During the process of registering industrial designs, you may encounter some problems that you can never anticipate what they’re likely to be, due to lacking legal updates in current IP law, lacking experience in working with the local authority.
+Moreover, NOIP often requests supplementing documents or encountering with repeated refusals for a variety of different reasons.
 In those situations, how do you process the case to keep your industrial design registration back on track?